 Intel Buys Mobileye for $15.3 Billion in a Bid to Lead Self-Driving Computer Systems Market

-Intel Buys Mobileye for $15.3 Billion in a Bid to Lead Self-Driving Computer Systems Market and have announced that the autonomous-driving sector will be worth conservatively about $70 billion by 2030.
+Intel Buys Mobileye for $15.3 Billion in a Bid to Lead Self-Driving Computer Systems Market and has announced that the autonomous-driving sector will be worth conservatively about $70 billion by 2030.

-Intel now join a growing number of tech companies such as Google and Uber in the race to develop the most advanced autonomous driving systems in the world.
+Intel now joins a growing number of tech companies such as Google and Uber in the race to develop the most advanced autonomous driving systems in the world.